 All children are encouraged to bring in a healthy snack for break time.
-This should consist of fruit, vegetables or a small savory sandwich.
-It is also advisable that the children bring in a bottle of water labelled with their name on a daily basis.
+This should consist of fruit, vegetables or a small savoury sandwich – no crisps, biscuits, cakes, cake bars etc. It is also advisable that the children bring in a bottle of water labelled with their name on a daily basis.

 Teachers are available before and after school in the playground.
 If you are unable to speak to us at drop-off or pick-up times for any reason, please make an appointment to discuss any queries or concerns through the school office.

 Ailee Kemeny (Year leader - 4K) Stephanie Grosvenor (4G) Imogen Hocking (4H) Catriona Hill (4CH)